Ruelle's inequality in negative curvature: Entropy

-We have considered the Riemannian measure in the definition of local Riemannian entropy because we can ensure always that it gives positive measure to $\mu$-typical dynamical balls, regardless of the measure $\mu$.
-Moreover, it will be very useful in the proof of Theorem \ref{thm1}.
-However, we might also have considered the measure $\mu$ as in the case of local entropies, and nothing in the proof of Theorem \ref{thm0} changes.
+We have considered the Riemannian measure in the definition of local Riemannian entropy because we can always ensure that it gives positive measure to $\mu$-typical dynamical balls, regardless of the measure $\mu$.
+However, we might also have considered the measure $\mu$ as in the case of local entropies, and nothing in the proof of Corollary \ref{cor1localRiemannianEntropyIneq} changes.
 Hence, for all $0<\delta<1$, we have

 \begin{theorem} Let $T:M\to M$ be a Lipschitz transformation of a complete Riemannian manifold and $\mu$ an ergodic $T$-invariant probability measure.
 Then, for all $0<\delta<1$, we have